PENINSULA LINK SCULPTURES

 Peninsula Link Sculpture Commissions

-Three stunning monumental sculptures were installed along the Peninsula Link freeway in Melbourne’s South East on the 14 December 2012, before the official opening of the freeway in January 2013, as part of a unique partnership between Southern Way and McClelland Sculpture Park + Gallery.
+Three monumental contemporary sculptures were installed along the Peninsula Link freeway in Melbourne’s south east on the 14 December 2012, before the official opening of the freeway in January 2013, as part of a unique partnership between Southern Way and McClelland Sculpture Park + Gallery.

 These works form part of the Peninsula Link Sculpture Commission and the biennial Southern Way McClelland Commission.
 This program will alternate between two sites, one on Cranbourne Road, the other near Skye Road, both adjacent to Peninsula Link freeway.
 Each sculpture will be on display for four years, with a total 14 sculptures being commissioned over the next 25 year period.
 After display on the Peninsula Link freeway, the works will form part of McClelland’s permanent collection.
 McClelland was awarded the Creative Partnerships Australia 2013 SME Award for its work with Southern Way’s Peninsula Link Freeway.